apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/manage/index.rst

 Manage Airflow environment with AWS auth manager
 ================================================

-When the AWS auth manager is used, all users and their permissions are no longer managed by Airflow itself but by AWS through two different services: AWS IAM Identity Center (users) and Amazon Verified Permissions (permissions).
+When the AWS auth manager is used, all users and their permissions are no longer managed by the Flask auth manager, which is default in Airflow, but by AWS-based authorization integration through two different services:
+AWS IAM Identity Center (users) and Amazon Verified Permissions (permissions).

 Manage users through AWS IAM Identity Center
 ============================================